nizzaneela/Programming_error_explanation/README.md

     subtree_sc.root.edge_length = 0
     subtree_sc.suppress_unifurcations()
 ```
-Complete code and instructions for reproducibly obtaining corrected time trees is published in this branch of the authors' repository.
-The code also automates resampling of the mutation simulation and clade analysis 1000 times.
+Complete code and instructions for reproducibly obtaining corrected time trees is published in [this branch](https://github.com/nizzaneela/multi-introduction/tree/corrected) of the authors' repository.
+The code also automates resampling of the mutation simulations and subsequent clade analysis, 1000 times.
 ![Excerpt from page 10 of the Supplementary Materials](https://github.com/nizzaneela/Programming_error_explanation/blob/b988d5b5b507d88619c9b9fb9fcaceb5349ff771/sctext.png)
 The corrections and resampling reduce the Bayes factors by ~15%.